Close Banner

 GET MY TICKETS

-Home / Blog / Theme Park Rides, Shows & More / Your Screamin' Guide to Universal Studios Hollywood Halloween Horror Nights 2025 — Tickets On Sale Now!
+Home / Blog / Theme Park Rides, Shows & More / Your Screamin' Guide to Universal Studios Hollywood Halloween Horror Nights 2026 — Tickets on Sale!

-Your Screamin' Guide to Universal Studios Hollywood Halloween Horror Nights 2025 — Tickets On Sale Now!
+Your Screamin' Guide to Universal Studios Hollywood Halloween Horror Nights 2026 — Tickets on Sale!

 Inside This Post

 The heart-thumping highlight of the Halloween season is surviving the terrifying Halloween Horror Nights at Universal Studios Hollywood.
-The annual event that runs on select nights in the fall takes thousands of guests through movie set-quality haunted houses, scare zones and a Terror Tram.
+The annual event, which runs on select nights from Sept.
+3 to Nov.
+1, 2026, takes thousands of guests through movie set-quality haunted houses, scare zones and a Terror Tram.
 This preternaturally popular event can sell out most nights.
-Luckily, you've got us as your fearless froggy guides so that you can experience as much as you dare at this must-do event!
+Luckily, you've got us as your fearless guides so that you can experience as much as you dare at this must-do event!
+The 2026 details are lurking around the corner.
+We can't wait for them to reveal themselves!
+Here's everything we know so far about Halloween Horror Nights 2026 in Hollywood!

 When does Halloween Horror Nights Start at Universal Studios Hollywood?
 The event starts at 7 p.m. and Early Access starts at 5:30 p.m.
 You can purchase Early Event Access separately, which means even if you purchase your discount Halloween Horror Nights ticket from Undercover Tourist, you can still purchase an Early Access ticket from Universal before they sell out.
 The Early Access houses are in the Lower Lot.
 Alternatively, you can save on the After 2 p.m.
-Day/Night Combo Ticket, and that also gets you Early Event Access to the houses that open at 5:30 p.m.
+Day/Night Combo Ticket, and that also gets you Early Event Access to the houses that open as early as 5 to 5:30 p.m.
 Ribbit!

-Let's go over Universal Studios Hollywood Halloween Horror Nights tickets, dates, a park plan and tips for 2025.
-Then we will uncover the houses, scare zones and other entertainment as the details trickle in and update once we attend Opening Night.
+Let's go over Universal Studios Hollywood Halloween Horror Nights tickets, dates, a park plan and tips for 2026.
+Then we will uncover the houses, scare zones and other entertainment as the details trickle in and update once we attend opening night.

 Best Days to Attend